-Because of the importance of writing in every academic discipline, in the professions, and in public life, the University is committed to developing the writing abilities of its students at all levels and in all areas.
-The Writing Requirement expresses this commitment, but the concern for and attention to clear, accurate writing is expected in all courses.
+Because of the importance of writing in every academic discipline, in the professions, and in public life, the University is committed to developing a variety of communication abilities in students at all levels and areas.
+The Writing Requirement expresses this broad commitment, but the concern for and attention to rhetorically effective, accurate writing is expected in all courses.